 Mysore Ashtanga Yoga – start your day feeling great

 This is the traditional method of teaching the Ashtanga Yoga system.
 Each student is guided through the practice individually whilst in a group setting, focusing on their breath at a pace to suit them.
-Best of all you don’t need to know the Ashtanga sequence as our Mysore teacher; Lauren is there to guide you through your practice.
+Best of all you don’t need to know the Ashtanga sequence as our Mysore teacher; Louise is there to guide you through your practice.

 Why sign up?